 Generally, projects with our license and joint venture partners begin by our partners transforming seed or germplasm to incorporate our technology.
 Those seeds or germplasm are then grown in our partners' greenhouse.
 After successful greenhouse trials, our partners will transfer the plants to the field for field trials.
+After completion of successful field trials, our partners may have to apply for and receive regulatory approval prior to initiation of any commercialization activities.

-After completion of successful field trials, the crops may be commercialized.
-Generally, the approximate time to complete each of the development steps is as follows:
+Generally, the approximate time to complete each development step is as follows: